-So, it’s no surprise that within 24 hours of landing in Santiago, Chile I was whisked off to the central markets by Uncorked, to pick up fresh produce before spending the afternoon cooking some Chilean classics!
+So, it’s no surprise that within 24 hours of landing in Chile I booked onto a Santiago cooking class.
+First up I was whisked off to the central markets by Uncorked, to pick up fresh produce before spending the afternoon cooking some Chilean classics!
 I revealed my first impressions of the city a few weeks ago (which weren’t entirely positive), and although I didn’t know it at the time – this was to be my favourite day in the city.

 Meeting at Mercado Central, guide Matias was full of wisdom as he steered us around the maze of different markets, with tips on how to chat to the vendors, negotiate deals, and how to spot how fresh the produce was.
 Forget haggling, in Chile it was all about relationships, getting to know the sellers by name, and taking part in some all-important banter.
 I didn’t stand a chance!